COVID-19 Vaccine Access

 Not all agreements are being publicly reported in a timely fashion, and of those that are reported, they often lack basic information, such as the total number of vaccines being provided and their prices.
 This lack of transparency makes it challenging to draw firm conclusions about global access to COVID-19 vaccines.

 Pricing information and related terms and conditions of the agreement (e.g., timelines for delivery, liability arrangements, flexibility to re-sell) are not available for the vast majority of confirmed vaccine purchases.
-For example, price estimates are unavailable for approximately 68 percent of confirmed purchase arrangements in our dataset.
+For example, price estimates are unavailable for about two-thirds of confirmed purchase arrangements in our dataset.
 Where pricing information is available, there are substantial variations in pricing both within and among vaccine candidates.

 There have been questions raised about the fairness of such variations.
 For example, questions have been raised about the fairness of prices per dose agreed for the AstraZeneca vaccine in Uganda (7 USD) and South Africa (5.25 USD), in comparison to the European Union (3.50 USD).
 Similarly, there have been conflicting reports that Brazil is paying either an estimated 1.95 USD/dose or closer to 10 USD/dose for Sinovac, whereas Ukraine is paying an estimated 18 USD/dose.